connexcs/docs/docs/customer/auth.md

 ___

-### IP Authentication Audit Log
-After IP Authentication is setup, click on the IP to view configuration, and at the top of the page click "View Audit Log" to view changes specific to these settings.

 ## SIP User Authentication
 When you enable **SIP Authentication**, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required".
 This message includes a 'nonce' (a uniquely randomly generated number, which is hashed).
 The customer switch will send appropriate authentication information to ConnexCS, which will connect the call.